Pythagorean triple

 Pythagorean triples have been known since ancient times.
 The oldest known record comes from Plimpton 322, a Babylonian clay tablet from about 1800 BC, written in a sexagesimal number system.
-It was discovered by Edgar James Banks shortly after 1900, and sold to George Arthur Plimpton in 1922, for $10.

 When searching for integer solutions, the equation a^{2} + b^{2} = c^{2} is a Diophantine equation.
 Thus Pythagorean triples are among the oldest known solutions of a nonlinear Diophantine equation.

 Examples

 There are 16 primitive Pythagorean triples of numbers up to 100:

 Other small Pythagorean triples such as (6, 8, 10) are not listed because they are not primitive; for instance (6, 8, 10) is a multiple of (3, 4, 5).

 Each of these points (with their multiples) forms a radiating line in the scatter plot to the right.

-Additionally, these are the remaining primitive Pythagorean triples of numbers up to 300:
+These are the remaining primitive Pythagorean triples of numbers up to 300: